Donaldsonville holds off Plaquemine's late rally attempt

 Early in the game, both teams struggled to get on the scoreboard.
 The defensive stalemate ended when Jalair Johnson scored the first points at the 4:55 mark in the first quarter.

-The Tigers held a 22-13 first half lead, helped by 3-pointers from Southall, Joseph and Jalair Johnson.
+The Tigers held a 22-13 first half lead, helped by three-pointers from Southall, Joseph and Jalair Johnson.

 Both coaches expressed optimism about the upcoming slate of games.